-Yes No Need More Info Not Applicable FACTORS This factor is important to my community Critical facilities and infrastructure (e.g., Emergency Operations Centre) have ample back-up fuel sources available for extended periods when resupply shipments cannot reach the community.
-All dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up fuel supplies or plans to milk cows over an extended shipment suspension.
-All farmers who have essential power needs (e.g., greenhouses) maintain ample fuel supplies under appropriate storage conditions (e.g., ventilated storage).
-All residents who have essential power needs (e.g., those using medical assistive devices such as respirators, or dialysis machines) maintain ample fuel supplies under appropriate storage conditions (e.g., ventilated storage) and are aware of ventilation and safe operating procedures (e.g., electrical safety training).
-Fuel storage facilities are maintained and monitored for ventilation and heat exposure.
-Community-based power outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises).
-Community Emergency Response Plans clearly mark fuel storage facilities and businesses/homes with major fuel supplies stored.
-Critical fuel storage facilities are located at a safe distance from waterways and potential ignition sources.
-Most businesses have back-up fuel supplies in place for times when resupply may be unavailable.
-Most residents have back-up fuel supplies in place for times when resupply may be unavailable.
-There is a warning system in place, connected to social media, to notify community residents of a potential resupply outage in advance and possible alternative fuel sources/heating options (e.g., community shelters).
-There is a warning system in place to notify emergency response personnel of potential fuel shortages (e.g., through a Priority Community Fueling Plan) and Emergency Plans effectively consider 'basic need' requirements for all community residents.
+- Ensure critical facilities and infrastructure (e.g., Emergency Operations Centre) have ample back-up fuel sources available for extended periods when resupply shipments cannot reach the community. - Ensure all dairy farmers who have essential power needs (e.g., automatic milking machines) have back-up fuel supplies or plans to milk cows over an extended shipment suspension. - Ensure all farmers who have essential power needs (e.g., greenhouses) maintain ample fuel supplies under appropriate storage conditions (e.g., ventilated storage). - Ensure all residents who have essential power needs (e.g., on a respirator) maintain ample fuel supplies under appropriate storage conditions (e.g., ventilated storage) and ensure they are aware of ventilation and safe operating procedures (e.g., electrical safety training). - Ensure fuel storage facilities are maintained and monitored for ventilation and heat exposure. - Ensure community-based power outage exercises have taken place in schools and the community-at-large (e.g., table-top or full-scale exercises). - Ensure Community Emergency Response Plans clearly mark fuel storage facilities and businesses/homes with major fuel supplies stored. - Ensure critical fuel storage facilities are located at a safe distance from waterways and potential ignition sources. - Ensure businesses have back-up fuel supplies in place for times when resupply may be unavailable. - Ensure residents have back-up fuel supplies in place for times when resupply may be unavailable. - Ensure there is a warning system in place, using various means of communication including social media, to notify community residents of a potential resupply outage in advance and possible alternative fuel sources/heating options (e.g., community shelters). - Ensure there is a warning system in place to notify emergency response personnel of potential fuel shortages (e.g., through a Priority Community Fueling Plan) and Emergency Plans effectively consider 'basic need' requirements for all community residents.